littlefish123/kafka/README.md

 Kafka - SpringBoot (Send JSON message via Kafka Producer and Consumer)
 ======================================================================
 Java 1.11

 SpringBoot 2.2.4

 1) d:\kafka2.4.0\zoostart.bat

 bin/windows/zookeeper-server-start.bat ./config/zookeeper.properties

-# Enable snapshot.trust.empty config if the ZK upgrade from 3.4.X to 3.5.6 is failing
+//Enable snapshot.trust.empty config if the ZK upgrade from 3.4.X to 3.5.6 is failing
-# with "java.io.IOException: No snapshot found, but there are log entries" error.
+//with "java.io.IOException: No snapshot found, but there are log entries" error.

 change snapshot.trust.empty=true